CARA-ch/ikit-docs/docs/index.md

 !!! note

-    07.07.2025 ikit.cara.ch for emedo: This release  documents the integration with the emedo platform and the documentaiton is in progress, currently ATNA/IdP/TCU integration is not yet working with the IKIT
+    07.07.2025 ikit.cara.ch for emedo: This release  documents the integration with the emedo platform and the documentation is in progress, currently ATNA/IdP integration is not yet working with the IKIT

 This documentation describes how the [Integration Kit](https://ikit.cara.ch/dep/) can be used to test the integration of a primary system with the [CARA](https://www.cara.ch/) integration system.